ImperialCollegeLondon/ReCoDE-SPH-solver-2D-NS/docs/SPH.md

 We solve the equation as a function of time by finding the velocity and position of each particle at each of a number of time steps.
 We denote a property $x$ of particle $i$ at time step $t$ as $x^{t}_i$.
 The state of the property half way between time steps $t$ and $t + 1$ is denoted as $x^{t + \frac{1}{2}}_i$.

 We begin with the initial conditions of the system, which are the positions and velocities of the particles at time $t = 0$.
-We iteratively use the state of the system at time step $t$ to find the state of the system at time step $t + 1$ using a leap-frog scheme which provides improved stability characteristics.
+We iteratively use the state of the system at time step $t$ to find the state of the system at time step $t + 1$ using a leap-frog scheme, which provides improved stability characteristics.

 $$v^{t+\frac{1}{2}}_i = v^{t-\frac{1}{2}}_i + {a_i}^{t} \Delta{t}$$